cyplo/talks/conferences/slides.md

 you can see the cycles of academia feeding industry and vice-versa
 Petra and Alex - super cool people
 what to bring home - new friends, techniques from game dev, which are totally different from normal programming,
+cost: tickets from 250 EUR

 ---

 # [Erlang Factory: EUC](http://www.erlang-factory.com/)

 ## what: functional programming
+## when: beginning of September
 Note: EUC = Erlang User Conference with FP being all the rage now, this is one of the best FP conferences in Europe as with all good conferences it's not all about one thing, i.e. it's not all about Erlang in this case.
 Lots of distributed systems things